qooxdoo/qooxdoo/docs/desktop/gui/dragdrop.md

 ## Runtime checks

 There are a few other pleasantries.
-For example it is possible for `droppable` widgets to ignore a specific incoming data type.
+For example, it is possible for `droppable` widgets to ignore a specific incoming data type.
 This can be done by preventing the default action on the incoming `dragover` event: